 - Bell peppers, fresh or roasted (I love adding roasted red peppers)

 - Eggplant that’s been cut into cubes

 For a dairy-free vegetable lasagna, swap the ricotta cheese and egg for almond ricotta.
 You can make it yourself or buy it (Kite Hill is a popular brand).
-I also like swapping the cheese called for in the recipe for a generous sprinkling of nutritional yeast.
+I also like swapping the cheese for a generous sprinkling of nutritional yeast.

-For a creamy vegetable lasagna, use our creamy chicken lasagna recipe, but swap the chicken sausage for sautéed vegetables.
+For a creamy vegetable lasagna, use the sauce from our creamy chicken lasagna, and swap the chicken sausage for sautéed vegetables.